rns/kollos-luif-doc/manual.md

 a [namespaced function](#namespaced_function), or a [method](#method_function).
 This allows defining semantics in a set of functions, a namespace (Lua package) or an object.
-Actions functions will be evaluated in the context, where their respective BNF statements are defined.
+Actions functions will be evaluated in the context where their respective BNF statements are defined.

-The match context information, such as matched rule data, input string locations and literals will be provided by [accessors](#context_accessors) in `luif.context` namespace.
+The match context information, such as matched rule data, input string locations and literals will be provided by [context accessors](#context_accessors) in `luif.context` namespace.

 If the semantics of a BNF statement is defined in a separate file, LUIF functionality must be imported with Lua's [`require`] (http://www.lua.org/manual/5.1/manual.html#pdf-require) function.

 #### Bare Function Actions <a id="bare_function"></a>

-The general syntax for a bare function action is
+The syntax for a bare function action is

 ```lua
 action = function f (params) body end